-Oak frame extensions are a desirable option for those wishing to enlarge any style of home, but in particular they can enhance the character of a period property while adding space and improving the internal flow.
-They are also prized by buyers and tend to increase a house’s value more than other types of extension.
+Oak frame extensions are a desirable option for those wishing to extend any style of home, but are particularly suited to period properties as they respect their character while improving internal flow.
+They are also prized by buyers and tend to increase the value of a property more than other styles of extension.

 What are the benefits of extending in oak?